kylephillips/favorites/readme.txt

 **Designed for Developers** - Favorites works great out-of-the-box for beginners, but a full set of template functions unlocks just about any sort of custom functionality developers may need.
 Favorites outputs the minimum amount of markup needed, putting the style and control in your hands.

+**Multisite Compatible** - As of version 1.1.0, Favorites is multisite compatible.
+User favorites are saved on a site/blog basis, and may be retrieved and displayed across sites.

 For more information visit [favoriteposts.com](http://favoriteposts.com).

 **Important: Favorites requires WordPress version 3.8 or higher, and PHP version 5.3.2 or higher.**